MagpieModular/microBraids/README.md

 > Note: If you don't use the library included in this repo you will need to specify screen size in the header file (`Adafruit_SSD1306.h`) of the `Adafruit SSD 1306` library.
 This is a 128x32 SPI OLED.

 ## Please be advised

 This board is 0603 SMT components and thus not suitable for beginners.
-If you would like a good introduction to the sDIY world we recommend a simpler through-hole kit such as the Mikrophonie and working up in complexity from there.
+If you would like a good introduction to the sDIY world, we recommend building a simpler through-hole kit such as the Mikrophonie and then working up in complexity from there.

-If you are interested in a simple SMT build in which to start we recommend something analog with a small part count, such as a Links or Shades.
-Working up from there Branches is a nice easy introduction into microprocessors and then I find all the others about the same.
+There are a number of simpler SMD-based modules, and SMD practice boards can be had cheaply to practice your surface-mount soldering before attempting uBraids.

+Since the layout has been altered to shrink the board down, the smaller PCB does not have all component designations marked.
+Instead, you can use the component overlay in the [build guide][0], or open the board layout in Diptrace to view component placements whilst building.

-Before purchasing be ensure you are comfortable with setting up the development environment needed to compile the firmware and flash these units and understand the basic flow of working on microprocessor based builds.
+Before purchasing a PCB, please ensure you are comfortable with setting up the development environment needed to compile the firmware and flash these units, and understand the basic flow of working on microprocessor based builds.
 That said: The point of providing these boards is that learning to work SMT is not an insurmountable task and with proper research, practice and steady hands you might actually prefer it. (or not)

 We are a small 2 person shop and unfortunately do not have time to be able to offer any build support or answer any questions about or troubleshoot your DIY builds.